What is a Cell? Definition, Types, Structure, Functions, and More

 The story of gram stain: a method to classify bacteria

-A Scientist named Christian Gram developed a method for classifying bacteria known as the Gram stain.
+• A Scientist named Christian Gram developed a technique for classifying bacteria known as the Gram stain.

-The process involves pressing different types of bacteria in separate beakers.
-First, a dye called crystal violet is applied to both samples staining the bacteria.
+• The process involves pressing different types of bacteria in separate beakers.
+First, crystal violet dye is applied to both samples, staining the bacteria.

-Next both samples are washed with water and then with alcohol.
+• Next, both samples were washed with water and then with alcohol.
 Here, “anointing” can be replaced with “stained.”

 The reason behind the stain: Cell wall differences